-L egend (for the first two tables above)
+Legend (for the first two tables above)

 Capacity

 DCPMM Any Capacity (Uniformly for all channels for a given configuration)

-- 2nd socket has no DCPMM DIMM - For MM, general NM/FM ratio is between 1:4 and 1:16.
+- \ 2nd socket has no DCPMM DIMM - For MM, general NM/FM ratio is between 1:4 and 1:16.
 Excessive capacity for FM can be used for AD.
 (NM = Near Memory; FM = Far Memory) - For each individual population, rearrangements between channels are allowed as long as the resulting population is compliant with the PDG rules for the 82xx/62xx/52xx/42xx platform. - For each individual population, please use the same DDR4 DIMM in all slots. - For each individual population, sockets are normally symmetric with exceptions for 1 DCPMM per socket and 1 DCPMM per node case.
-Currently, DCPMM modules operate at 2666 MHz. - No mixing of DCPMM and NVMDIMMs within the same platform is allowed. - This DCPMM population guide targets a balanced DCPMM-to-DRAM-cache ratio in MM and MM + AD modes.
+Currently, DCPMM modules operate at 2666 MHz.

 Validation Matrix (DDR4 DIMMs Validated w/DCPMM)

 Ranks Per DIMM DIMM Capacity (GB)

-DIMM Type & Data Width (Stack) DRAM Density
+DIMM Туре & Data Width (Stack) DRAM Density

 4Gb 8Gb

 1Rx4 8GB 16GB

 RDIMM 2Rx8 8GB 16GB

 2Rx4 16GB 32GB

 LRDIMM 4Rx4 N/A 64GB

 LRDIMM 3DS 8Rx4 (4H) N/A 128GB